techandsoftware/teletext/README.md

 ### putG0(char, diacriticCode)

-Requires level 1.5.
+Requires level 1.5 or 2.5.
 Writes a character from the current G0 set at the *position*.

 `char` is a character with a code between 0x20 and 0x7f.